verse-pbc/plur/README.md

 ### iOS and macOS

-You'll need to clone the `flutter_link_previewer` repo and have it next to your `plur` folder,  assuming that’s where you’ve cloned this repo.
+You'll need to clone the `flutter_link_previewer` repo and have it next to your `plur` directory, assuming `plur` is the name of the directory that contains this repo.
 For example, your directories will need to look something like this:

 ```
 ~/Code/plur